raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 - DHCP: *Dave* you may keep the address for another 12 hours.

 The DHCP server then updates the time at which the address was given to Dave on the paper.
 Note that not all DHCP servers will use a 12 hour lease, it can be either longer or shorter depending on the server in question.

+## Main practical activity

+By convention most DHCP servers have a static IP address which will be the first or lowest number in the IP address space for the network.
+For example most private networks use a local IP address space of `192.168.0.X` where `X` is a number that is different for each device.
+Following this convention our DHCP server will have a static IP address of `192.168.0.1`.
+Note the `.1` at the end.The IP addresses it can serve out will then range from `192.168.0.2`, `.3`, `.4` and so on up to `.254`.

+Firstly select one Raspberry Pi to act as the DHCP server.
+It can be a good idea to either put a sticker on it or move it to a more prominent place to avoid any confusion later on.

+We'll need to install some software on this Pi, so for this first part you'll need to connect it to another LAN for Internet access.